If you find this Microphone Buyers Guide helpful, pass it along! Alright, let’s dive in.

-What You’re Recording Matters
+What You’re Recording Matters: Vocals, Instruments, Dogs…

-Rode, Audio Technica, AKG..Do Brands Matter?
+Rode, Audio Technica, AKG…Do Microphone Brands Matter?

 This is where your budget and time come into play.
-Some brands make great sounding microphones by mistake because there’s no quality control.
-If you’re willing to purchase, test and exchange until you get a good model it might be worth your time.
+Some brands make great-sounding microphones by mistake because there’s no quality control.
+If you’re willing to purchase, test, and exchange until you get a good model, it might be worth your time.

 This happened to me with a Behringer condenser mic.
 It had a sound extremely close to U87.
 So, I purchased 5 more, and to my surprise, they all sound different – lack of quality control.